 Economic sanctions are not sensitive to the moral responsibility of the people.
 Western ethical tradition is fundamentally individualistic.
 That is, moral agent is an individual who is responsible for his or her acts (and consequences of the acts).
 It is not clear how to distribute the moral responsibility to the members of a given group.
-Especially, in the case of broad economic sanctions, all the citizens of the state cannot be considered responsible for the actions of the state.
-(Mäkelä & Halki 2018.)
-Targeted sanctions, however, are more sensitive to the responsibility problem (Ellis 2021).
+Especially, in the case of broad economic sanctions, all the citizens of the state cannot be considered responsibility to the responsibility problem (Ellis 2021).